Jerry Dandrige: Fright Night (1985)

 Jerry Dandrige, along with his undead servant Billy Cole, moves in next door to teenager Charley Brewster (William Ragsdale) and his divorced mother.
 Charley begins to suspect Dandrige is a killer after seeing a news report about a murdered woman whom Charley had seen in Dandrige's house, and the boy later makes the horrifying discovery that Dandrige is a vampire while spying on him through a window.
 Dandrige soon learns about Charley's investigation of him and threatens his life, which leads Charley to seek out a TV host named Peter Vincent (Roddy McDowall) to help him find a way to kill Dandrige.
 Jerry notices that Charley’s girlfriend Amy resembles his deceased lover, and falls in love with her.
 Jerry kidnaps Amy and turns Charley’s friend Evil Ed into a vampire, telling Charley that the only way to rescue her is for him and Vincent to enter Jerry’s home.
 Unbeknownst to them, he has already transformed Amy into a vampire.
 Peter and Charley kill Billy and Evil Ed, before confronting Jerry.
 The two vampire hunters manage to stall Jerry until dawn, and then smash the walls of his cellar to allow sunlight to enter, which burns Jerry into ash.
 With Jerry dead, Amy is cured of her vampirism.

 Fright Night (comics)

 Aside from using the alternate spelling of his name, the comics remain consistent with the original film.
 After his death, Dandridge's ashes are collected by the Legion of the Endless Night, a powerful vampire organization.
 With the aid of a witch and using the body of an all-star NBA player named Moves Wilson, the Legion is able to resurrect Dandridge, who is now blessed with the ability to withstand the rays of the sun.
 As the Legion falls apart, Dandridge flees to France and begins to amass his own legion of vampires, beginning with a Parisian prostitute named Lili.

 Fright Night (2011)

 The character also appears in the 2011 remake of the film, also called Fright Night.
-Neighbor Charley Brewster (Anton Yelchin) comes to suspect that Dandrige is a vampire and responsible for the disappearances of several neighborhood residents.
+Neighbor Charley Brewster (Anton Yelchin) comes to suspect that Dandrige (Colin Farrell) is a vampire and responsible for the disappearances of several neighborhood residents.